Query Internals

 GROUP BY Clause

 Group-by expressions are visited individually in CONDITION mode and joined with commas.
-The GROUP BY clause is omitted entirely when no grouping is defined.
+The GROUP BY clause is not user-specified — it is injected by the optimizer when aggregate restructuring requires it, and omitted otherwise.

 Execution and Result Assembly